This post may contain affiliate links. Please read our disclosure policy.

 As much as I really do enjoy their version of the dressing, I do think that my homemade Green Goddess Salad Dressing tastes so much fresher and better compliments my salad.
 After all, with ingredients this fresh, why not enhance that natural freshness however I can?!

-How to Make It
+How to Make Green Goddess Salad

-Add the salad ingredients to a bowl.
+- Add the salad ingredients to a bowl.
 Toss the lettuce and spinach in a large bowl.
 Toss with the green beans, broccolini, apples, green onions and cheese.

-Add the dressing and enjoy!
+- Add the dressing and enjoy!
 Drizzle the dressing over the salad and toss to coat.
 Sprinkle with the sunflower seeds and serve immediately.

-Yes, you sure can!
-Just make sure that your salad and dressing are both store in the fridge in separate containers.
+Make sure that your salad and dressing are both store in the fridge in separate containers.
 The dressing, when stored in an airtight container, will stay fresh in the fridge for up to 5 days.
 If also stored properly, your salad (without the dressing) will stay fresh for about 2 days in the fridge.
 Simply toss the salad and dressing when you’re ready to serve!

 Typically, I like to make Green Goddess Salad for lunch.
 However, it’s also a great dinner when you’re craving a lighter fare after a hot day in the sun.
-You can easily add some protein to it with some grilled shrimp or chicken to make it even more filling.
+You can easily add some protein to it with some grilled shrimp or baked chicken to make it even more filling.

 Green Goddess Salad is also wonderful for bring to potlucks!
 It adds a touch of freshness to the spread of dishes.
 While it’s delicious all year long, I think Green Goddess Salads are best when served in the summertime, as every bite of it really tastes like bright, zesty freshness.

-Brighten things up with more of the very best fresh salad recipes!
+More of the very best salad recipes!

 For more fresh and easy salad recipes, follow us on Instagram and Facebook!

-Get the Recipe: Green Goddess Salad
+Green Goddess Salad Recipe

 Ingredients

-• 4 cups chopped romaine lettuce, washed and patted dry
+- 4 cups chopped romaine lettuce, washed and patted dry

-• 4 cups chopped spinach, washed and patted dry
+- 4 cups chopped spinach, washed and patted dry

-• 1 cup chopped raw green beans
+- 1 cup chopped raw green beans

-• 1 cup chopped broccolini
+- 1 cup chopped broccolini

-• 2 green apples, cored and sliced thinly
+- 2 green apples, cored and sliced thinly

-• 1/2 cup chopped green onions
+- 1/2 cup chopped green onions

-• 1/2 cup crumbled feta cheese
+- 1/2 cup crumbled feta cheese

-• 1/4 cup sunflower seeds
+- 1/4 cup sunflower seeds

-• 1 1/2 cups Green Goddess Dressing
+- 1 1/2 cups Green Goddess Dressing

 Instructions

-• Toss the lettuce and spinach in a large bowl.
+- Toss the lettuce and spinach in a large bowl.

-• To with the green beans, broccolini, apples, green onions and cheese.
+- To with the green beans, broccolini, apples, green onions and cheese.

-• Drizzle the dressing over the salad and toss to coat.
+- Drizzle the dressing over the salad and toss to coat.

-• Sprinkle with the sunflower seeds and serve immediately.
+- Sprinkle with the sunflower seeds and serve immediately.